Florida Car Accident Subrogation Defense Attorneys

 What Is Subrogation in the Context of Car Accidents?

 Subrogation is a legal doctrine that allows one party, typically an insurance company, to step into the legal shoes of another party after paying that party’s damages or losses.
-In car accident cases, this typically works as follows: an insurer pays medical bills, disability benefits, or other costs for a person injured in an accident; it then asserts the right to recover those payments from the party whose negligence caused the accident.
+In car accident cases, this typically works as follows: an insurer pays medical bills, disability benefits, or other costs for a person injured in an accident, and it then asserts the right to recover those payments from the party whose negligence caused the accident.

 For example, if your car accident injured someone whose health insurer covered their hospital bills, that insurer may file a claim or lawsuit directly against you to recoup what it paid.
 The injured person has already been compensated; now the insurer is seeking to shift that financial burden onto the party responsible for the harm.